-Prakash is an Assistant Professor in the Department of Surgery and Perioperative Care at the University of Texas at Austin and a Visiting Professor of Orthopaedic Surgery at Duke University.
-He has acquired a unique triple lens in health care as a surgeon-scientist, a consultant in value based care, digital health and human-centered design, and now development as a leader in health policy.
-Prakash was the first orthopaedic surgeon to be awarded the Harkness Fellowship in Health Care Policy and Practice Innovation where he explored advances in value based health care, team-based approaches to care delivery, technological innovations in outcome and performance measurement including applied artificial intelligence at the point-of-care, and next generation payment models.
-Prakash trained as an orthopaedic surgeon on the prestigious Percivall Pott Orthopaedic Program in London, UK and has been a scholar at Harvard Medical School, Harvard T.H.
+Prakash is an Assistant Professor of Surgery at the University of Texas at Austin and a Visiting Professor of Orthopaedics at Duke University.
+He is a surgeon-scientist with interests in value-based healthcare, outcome measurement, shared decision making and human centered design.
+Prakash was the 1st orthopaedic surgeon to be awarded the Harkness Fellowship in Health Care Policy & Practice Innovation where he explored integrated care across US learning health systems.
+He is developing technology solutions involving A.I and digital phenotyping using patient generated health data.
+Prakash trained in orthopaedic surgery in the UK, and has been a scholar at Harvard Medical School, Harvard T.H.
 Chan School of Public Health, INSEAD Business School, The Royal College of Art and Imperial College London.
-He received his medical degree with honors from Kings College London, a first-class Bachelor of Science in Orthopaedics from University College London, and his PhD at Balliol College, University of Oxford in patient outcomes and engagement in health.
-He is passionate about solving today and tomorrow’s wicked health care problems with an interdisciplinary wave of innovation, design-led thinking and value based care.
+He received his medical degree from Kings College London, Bachelor of Science in Orthopaedics from University College London, and PhD from the University of Oxford.
+He believes healthcare is travelling at a rate of knots toward a 2nd renaissance where systems-thinking and design-led approaches will be vital in solving today and tomorrow’s health-related challenges.

 Programming descriptions are generated by participants and do not necessarily reflect the opinions of SXSW.